amarkum/spark-scala-sbt/README.md

-# Spark in Scala using SBT (Scala Build Tool)
+# Spark in Scala using SBT (Scala Build Tool) - A Beginnner's Guid to Spark & Scala

 Spark on Scala with Examples
-- Datafram
+- Dataframe
 - Datasets
 - Read from Different file formats
 - Write Datafram to multiple formats